2017 Supercars Championship: Team changes

 Simona de Silvestro became the first female driver in 19 years to compete in the series full-time.

 Jason Bright moved his Britek Motorsport Racing Entitlement Contract (REC) from Brad Jones Racing to Prodrive Racing Australia.

 Super Black Racing shut down at the end of 2016, with its REC sold to Prodrive Racing Australia co-owner, Rusty French, who on-sold it to Tim Blanchard Racing.

 Triple Eight Race Engineering became the official Holden factory team.
 Walkinshaw Racing, which competed as the factory Holden Racing Team from 1990 to 2016, became a customer Holden team instead.

 Volvo withdrew from the series at the end of the 2016 season.
 Garry Rogers Motorsport returned to using Holden Commodores, as it had done prior to switching to Volvo in 2014.

 Driver changes

-Jason Bright moved from Brad Jones Racing and returned to Prodrive Racing Australia, who he drove for in 2005 and 2006 under his Britek Motorsport REC.
+Jason Bright moved from Brad Jones Racing to drive for his Britek Motorsport team in a Prodrive Racing Australia-prepared car.
+Bright last drove for Prodrive, then known as Ford Performance Racing, in 2005 and 2006 under his Britek REC.
+Nick Percat moved from Lucas Dumbrell Motorsport to replace Bright.

 Matt Chahda was scheduled to make his Supercars début with Lucas Dumbrell Motorsport, but his application for a racing licence was refused by the Confederation of Australian Motor Sport.
 Taz Douglas instead drove for Lucas Dumbrell Motorsport for the first three events of the season.